 We are very encouraged by the progress of rapid testing, vaccines, and therapeutics.
 However, even without progress on those fronts, we now have enough information to keep our community safe AND provide the high level of service that Ramaquois families and staff expect and deserve.

 Below are answers to some frequently asked questions.
-If you would like more detail, please call us (845.354.1600) or visit our COVID manual for parents.
+If you would like more detail, please call us (845.354.1600), watch our COVID FAQ videos on our blog, or visit our COVID manual for parents.
 This information will change as we approach summer in response to regulations, new information, and changes in the virus’ behavior.

 Until we get much closer to the summer, we are planning for a spectrum of outcomes.
 We know what camp was like in 2019, and we will explain what camp will look like if the COVID situation in summer 2021 is similar to summer 2020.
 The most likely outcome is that this summer will be somewhere between those two extremes.